Start/Evaluate

 • If it seems difficult because it is unlikely, we can ask ourselves what we can do differently on the next try.

 For the last possibility in the list above, and for example, in the case of the request to the father, there may be a way to make the request to which the father would respond best.
-One idea is to make an exchange: what you want for a promise of dedication to something that the father considers important.
+One idea is to make an exchange: what the son wants in exchange for a promise that he will dedicate himself to something that the father considers important.

 A general principle to make things easier